jcork4real/surf-city-pet-hospital/README.md

-This is an appoinment setter app called Surf City Pet Hospital appointment setter.
+This is an appoinment setter app with a surf city pet hospital theme in mind.
 Developed with react, bootstrap, lodash, jQuery, moment.js.